jimeh/suggest_results/README.md

         {title: "Mike Smith", href: "/user/msmith", match: "msmith mikesmith@gmail.com"}
     ];

 This array needs to have two vital attributes, `title` and `href`.
-When filtering results based on what's been typed in the input field, the `title` and `match` attributes are used. `match` is optional, but `title` is required. `href` is the url to redirect the browser too when the result is selected.
+When filtering results based on what's been typed in the input field, the `title` and `match` attributes are used. `match` is optional, but `title` is required. `href` is the url to redirect the browser to when the result is selected.

 The `match` attribute is useful when you need to include extra information like a username or email and get results based on this data without having to display it.